Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Navigation

-Applies to openSUSE Leap 15.5
+Applies to openSUSE Leap 15.6

 8 Setting up a freeRADIUS server Edit source

 The RADIUS (Remote Authentication Dial-In User Service) protocol has long been a standard service for manage network access.
 It provides authentication, authorization and accounting (AAA) for large businesses such as Internet service providers and cellular network providers, and is also popular for small networks.
 It authenticates users and devices, authorizes those users and devices for certain network services, and tracks use of services for billing and auditing.
 You do not have to use all three of the AAA protocols, but only the ones you need.
-For example, you may not need accounting but only client authentication, or perhaps all you want is accounting, and client authorization is managed by something else.
+For example, you may not need accounting but only client authentication, or if all you want is accounting, and client authorization is managed by something else.

 It is efficient and manages thousands of requests on modest hardware.
 It works for all network protocols and not just dial-up, but the name remains the same.

 RADIUS operates in a distributed architecture, sitting separately from the Network Access Server (NAS).
 User access data is stored on a central RADIUS server that is available to multiple NAS.
-The NAS provide the physical access to the network, such as a managed Ethernet switch, or wireless access point.
+The NAS provides the physical access to the network, such as a managed Ethernet switch, or wireless access point.

 FreeRADIUS is the open source RADIUS implementation, and is the most widely used RADIUS server.
 In this chapter you learn how to install and test a FreeRADIUS server.
 Because of the numerous use cases, after your initial setup is working correctly, your next stop is the official documentation, which is detailed and thorough (see https://freeradius.org/documentation/).